rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

         .. code-block:: ini

-            p.is_obfuscated = ‹target› ≫ bool (0 or 1)
+            p.is_incoming = ‹target› ≫ bool (0 or 1)

         Return true if the remote peer was the first one to initiate the connection.
-See :term:`protocol.encryption.set`.

     p.is_obfuscated